Self-Judgment and Sexual AddictionBy Dr. Margaret Paul

 Naturally, this did not lead to Nancy feeling loved by him or attracted to him.
 In no uncertain terms, she told him that she felt used by him and was no longer willing to have sex with him unless there was emotional intimacy and connection between them.
 She told him she was turned off by his neediness and was unwilling to just be a source of release for him.

 Harv had not realized that his tension was being caused by his own self-judgments.
 He believed that his tension was caused by outside circumstances, such as problems at work or disapproval from other people.
-As he started to become more aware of his inner system, he saw that each time he judged himself, he felt that knot, and each time he felt the knot, he wanted sex to release it.
+As he started to become more aware of his inner system, he saw that each time he judged himself, he felt that knot of stress, and each time he felt the stress, he wanted sex to release it.

 As we explored his beliefs about why it was so important to judge himself, he learned that he believed if he didn't work hard enough or if he made mistakes, he was a bad person.
 He felt he needed to judge himself to get himself to work hard enough and not make mistakes, in order to be a good person.